lhofmann/paraview-network-editor/README.md

 * Indicators for visibility of output ports and color legends for active view
 * Indicator for modified pipeline items
 * Synchronize selection of sources and output ports
+* Add/remove connections
+  * drag new connections from output ports
+  * drag existing connections from input port to change them
+  * drag an existing connection to duplicate it
-* Add/remove connections (drag/drop, press delete to remove selected connections)
+  * select connections and press delete to remove connections
 * Valid/invalid connections are indicated during drag/drop by color (can be overridden by holding Shift key)
 * Hide/show selected sources and color legends (context menu or double click)
 * Copy/paste parts of the pipeline (context menu or Ctrl+C/Ctrl+V)
   * including representations (except color maps)
+  * Crtl+Shift+V to preserve connections
 * Automatic graph layout using optional dependency graphviz
 * Use context menu or press Ctrl+Space to place a new source or filter at the last mouse click position
 * Node positions are saved/loaded in state files
 * All actions can be undone/redone, including moving nodes and graph layout
+* Automatically save an image of the pipeline when state files are saved or loaded (default off)

 ## TODO / Known Issues